wbaopaul/scATAC-pro/complete_update_history.md

 ## Complete Update History
 - Version 1.5.1
-    * *Integrate* module takes SampleSheet.csv file as input, where sample names, paths for peaks, fragments, and cell barcodes can be specified
+    * *Integrate* module takes SampleSheet.csv file as input, where sample names, paths of peaks, fragments, and cell barcodes can be specified
     * Enable 4/5 bp shift for each read by setting SHIFT_READS_IN_BAM as TRUE in configure_user.txt file
     * Correctted an error for single-end sequencing data in the mapping module
 - Version 1.5.0 released